sbslee/fuc/docs/api.rst

         |  merge(self, other, how='inner', format='GT')
         |      Merge with the other VcfFrame.
         |
-        |      This method essentially wraps the `pandas.DataFrame.merge` method.
-        |
         |      Parameters
         |      ----------
         |      other : VcfFrame
         |          Other VcfFrame.
         |      how : str, default: 'inner'
-        |          Type of merge to be performed. ['left', 'right', 'outer',
+        |          Type of merge as defined in `pandas.DataFrame.merge`.
-        |          'inner', 'cross']
         |      format : str, default: 'GT'
         |          FORMAT subfields to be retained (e.g. 'GT:AD:DP').
         |